hedgedoc/hedgedoc.github.io/content/english/faq.md

 {{< faq-entry title="Why was the PDF Export feature removed?" >}}
 We used a chrome-headless instance to generate the PDFs, but that led to some security vulnerabilities and was therefore deactivated.
 There are currently plans to re-add this feature in a safe way, but this will most likely take some time and can be expected at the earliest with 2.1 (but could also take longer).
 In the meantime you can use your browsers print to PDF Feature.
 This [page](https://www.digitaltrends.com/computing/how-to-save-a-webpage-as-a-pdf/) explains how to do that for multiple browsers.
 {{< /faq-entry >}}

-{{< faq-entry title="Can I run multiple instances on the same database?" >}}
-No. The HedgeDoc server process is not entirely stateless and therefore running more than one instance will result in missing/broken content for users.
-In order to solve issues like HA-capabilities, please use a high level orchestrator that makes sure that always 1 instance is running on your infrastructure and that the database is available.
-The server process usually starts within seconds and therefore the possible downtime should be minimal.
-{{< /faq-entry >}}

 {{< faq-entry title="Why did you switch from MathJax to KaTeX?" draft=true >}}